Pabitra-33/TaskHive/README.md

-# TaskHive – Smart Task Manager 🐝
+# 📝TaskHive – A Smart To-Do Web Application 🗒
-TaskHive is a web-based Task Manager Application built with Java, Spring Boot, Spring MVC, Thymeleaf, and PostgreSQL.
-It provides an intuitive and efficient way to create, manage, and track daily tasks.
-Designed with a clean Bootstrap-powered UI, it offers a seamless user experience for managing personal or professional productivity.It is a smart, lightweight, and efficient **task management system** designed to keep your work organized and boost productivity.
-It allows you to create, update, track, and complete tasks seamlessly.Whether you’re a student managing assignments, a professional tracking deadlines, or a team collaborating on projects, TaskHive provides a structured platform to improve productivity and focus.
+- TaskHive is a web-based Task Manager(ToDo) Application built with **Java**, **Spring Boot**, **Spring MVC**, **Thymeleaf**, and **PostgreSQL**.
+- It provides an intuitive and efficient way to create, manage, and track daily tasks.
+Designed with a clean Bootstrap-powered UI, it offers a seamless user experience for managing personal or professional productivity.
+- It is a smart, lightweight, and efficient **task management system** designed to keep your work organized and boost productivity.
+It allows you to create, update, track, and complete tasks seamlessly.
+Whether you’re a student managing assignments, a professional tracking deadlines, or a team collaborating on projects, TaskHive provides a structured platform to improve productivity and focus.
 <br>

 # 🎯 Features: